dualspiral/BlockModsBungee/README.md

 where `mod1` and `mod2` are mods to allow or deny, (as per your `isWhitelisted` setting).
 Case does not matter.
 "FML", "Forge" and "mcp" are automatically allowed through, due to them being required as part of the FML system!

+You can edit this file life.
+Run `/blockmods reload` when done, but you must have the `blockmods.reload` permission on Bungee.

 Licensed under the AGPL v3.0.
 If you modify it and use it publically, you must share it!